Nostromo-618/neuroevolution-stickman-fighters/docs/NEURAL_NETWORK.md

 | Remaining health | +health × 2 |
 | Stalemate (timeout, low damage) | -100 |

+### Side Swapping Mechanism

+To prevent directional bias in AI training, the system now implements **round-based side swapping**:

+- **Alternating sides**: Each round alternates which fighter starts on the left (blue) vs right (red) side
+- **Deterministic assignment**: Uses `jobId % 2` to determine side assignment (even = normal, odd = swapped)
+- **Fair training**: Ensures AI learns to fight effectively from both sides of the arena
+- **Prevents bias**: Eliminates the tendency for AI to favor one direction over another

+This change replaces the previous random 50% side assignment with a systematic approach that guarantees equal exposure to both sides across training rounds.

 ### Per-Frame Shaping (Training Guidance)

 We add small rewards/penalties each frame to guide learning: